Borrowing from IT

 You can even go further back in history.
 The Romans left us several structures that are still standing to this day.
 Evers uses this link to argue for a ‘Trias Politica Data’, a variation of the well-known Trias Politica, which separates the responsibilities and powers of the legislative, executive, and judicial branches.
 In a direct analogy to this system, the responsibilities for registering, processing, safeguarding, and controlling data should also be strictly separated.
 He also distinguishes five types of data nodes, which arise from Damhof’s data quadrant model (see part 1).

 Within this model, registrars, processors, controllers, collectors, and discoverers all have their own delineated tasks and responsibilities.
-Orchestration and integration then happens on a central level.
+Orchestration and integration then happen on a central level.
 Look no further than the current set-up of the many data chains in the corporate world, and you can see that this principle is still something of a pipe dream.
 The ‘data fail culture’, which colleague René Veldwijk has been calling out for years, can’t be addressed without making fundamental changes.

 Evers realizes that his vision is indebted to the contemporary German mathematician and physicist Hanno Wupper, who wrote a practical book about the importance of architecture for the modern digital world.
 Evers often refers to this book in order to explain the basic principles of architecture in layman’s terms.
 The people in the boardroom still don’t speak the language of data architecture most of the time.
-When it comes to physical buildings made of stone, steel, and glass, Wupper says the quality can usually be judged based on three classical criteria that the Roman master builder Vitruvius once described: utilitas, formitas, and venustas.
+When it comes to physical buildings made of stone, steel, and glass, Wupper says the quality can usually be judged based on three classical criteria that the Roman master builder Vitruvius once described: utilitas, firmitas, and venustas.

 Utilitas